xvalcarce/valcarce.fr/content/posts/picos_quantuminfo.md

 ```

 A correlation vector `p` is described by a local model iff `p` can be written as a convex sum of the local-polytope vertices.
+I.e. iff `p` is inside the local polytope.
 This is a linear programming problem: find a vector `v` such that `v*L=p`, with `sum(v)=1` (convexity) and `v>0` (each element of `v` positive).
 If `v` exists then `p` is compatible with a local model.